gjaldon/comet_wrapper/README.md

 To nullify inflation attacks, `CometWrapper` maintains internal accounting of all Compound III tokens deposited and withdrawn.
 This internal accounting only gets updated through the functions `mint`, `redeem`, `deposit` and `withdraw`.
 This means that any direct transfer of Compound III tokens will not be recognized by the `CometWrapper` contract to prevent malicious actors from manipulating the exchange rate of Wrapped Compound III token to the actual Compound III token.
 The tradeoff is that any tokens directly transferred to `CometWrapper` will be forever locked and unrecoverable.

+### Shares Redemption

+When doing Comet transfers, Comet may decrease sender's principal by 1 more than the specified amount in favor of the receiver.
+To take into account this quirk of Comet transfers, this CometWrapper will always transfer assets worth `shares - 1` and burn `shares` amount when calling `redeem`.

+In this way, any rounding error would be in favor of CometWrapper and at the expense of users.
+The loss for users is negligible since it is only 1 unit of Wrapped cUSDCv3.
+However, this serves as protection against insolvency for CometWrapper so that it nevers ends up in a state where users' total shares is greater than the total supply of Wrapped cUSDCv3.
+Note that the loss of 1 share does not always happen for every redeem and in some cases the decrease in shares for the user and the contract is equal.

 ## Usage

 `CometWrapper` implements the ERC4626 Tokenized Vault Standard and is used like any other ERC4626 contracts.